daattali/beautiful-jekyll/aboutme.md

 subtitle: Sam Edwardes
 ---

 Sam is based out of Vancouver, BC.
 He is passionate about data science and the outdoors.
-He works as a Senior Consultant in Deloitte’s Risk Advisory practise.
+He works as a Senior Consultant in Deloitte’s Risk Advisory practice.

 ![head shot](https://i.imgur.com/vJsLglW.jpg)